 This field allows you to select which IDE hard disk drive to use in the boot sequence.
-Pressing [Enter] will show the product IDs of all connected IDE hard disk drives.
+Pressing [Enter] shows the product IDs of all connected IDE drives.

 ATAPI CD-ROM

 This field allows you to select which ATAPI CD-ROM drive to use in the boot sequence.
 Pressing [Enter] will show the product IDs of all your connected ATAPI CD-ROM drives.